Articles

 How does Trainual compare to Notion?

 Notion is a flexible workspace for notes and wikis, but that flexibility can turn into chaos for Real Estate Agencies.
-There’s no built-in way to track who’s read what, or to require sign-offs on critical policies.
+There’s no way to track who’s read what, require sign-offs, or verify training completion.
+Trainual is purpose-built for business training.
+Every subject includes progress tracking, quizzes, and e-signatures, so you know exactly who’s up to speed.

-6.docebo| best for enterprise compliance training
+6. Docebo | Best for enterprise compliance training

 Pricing